Russia's threat to exit Ukraine grain deal adds risk to global food security | Headlines

 The UN says it's doing what it can, but those solutions mainly rest with the private sector, where it has little leverage.

-The deal has allowed over 30 million metric tons of Ukrainian grain to be shipped, with more than half going to developing nations.
-China, Spain and Turkey are the biggest recipients, and Russia says that shows food isn't going to the poorest countries.
+The deal has allowed over 30 million metric tons of Ukrainian grain to be shipped, with more than half that going to developing nations.
+China, Spain and Turkiye are the biggest recipients, and Russia says that shows food isn't going to the poorest countries.

 UN Secretary-General Antonio Guterres says Ukrainian corn for animal feed has headed to developed countries, while “a majority” of grain for people to eat has gone to emerging economies.